-

 This conference is designed for women currently serving as presidents or deans in member schools.
 These are the most influential roles in ATS schools, and they bring both the greatest opportunity to guide the course of an institution and the greatest amount of stress.
 The conference precedes the Presidential Leadership Intensive Conference and the Academic Officers' Conference, and they are designed to provide time for networking, reflecting, and strategic thinking.

-ATS Women in Leadership Webinar Series:
+2025 ATS Women in Leadership Conference

 A Case for Mentoring and Advocacy—View slides from Debbie Gin's presentation given at the 2023 WIL Mentorship Celebration Event